Razer BlackShark V2 Pro Wireless 2020 Headphones Review

 Yes

-The Razer BlackShark V2 Pro have an impressive battery performance.
+The Razer BlackShark V2 Pro have amazing battery performance.
 They last over 23 hours on a single charge, which is suitable for several long gaming sessions.
-They even have an auto-off feature to help save battery life when they aren't in use.
+They even have an auto-off feature to help save battery life when they aren't in use and you can listen to audio while charging them.

 8.5